 List of Safest Countries in Africa

 Africa is one of the safest continents in the world.
-The standard of living throughout the continent ranges from very poor to really comfortable.
+The standard of living throughout the continent ranges from very poor to comfortable.
 This doesn’t mean that you should let your guard down.

 Located in the Indian Ocean off Africa’s southeast coast, this volcanic island country is one of the safest places to live in Africa.
 The population is mainly an ethnic mix of African and Indian peoples.